blat-blatnik/The-Last-Assignment/README.md

 ## How to run

-[Download](https://github.com/blat-blatnik/The-Last-Assignment/releases/tag/v1.0) the `jar` file and run it with
+[Download](https://github.com/blat-blatnik/The-Last-Assignment/releases/tag/v1.0) the `jar` file and run it with:

 ```bash
 $ java -jar last-assignment.jar